-A stay wet pallet is designed to keep your acrylic paints moist.
+A stay-wet pallet is designed to keep your acrylic paints moist.
 It does this by adding a layer of water under the paint.
 So you have a tray, reservoir paper, the water, then a membrane where you place your paints.

-You can get stay wet pallets from Amazon or art stores online and offline.
+You can get stay-wet pallets from Amazon or art stores online and offline.

 I have the large Rowney stay wet palette.
 I got it when I didn’t know any different.
 Just that you needed one.
-For most watercolor, the smaller palette will work fine.
+For most watercolors, the smaller palette will work fine.
 It depends on how you work.

 There are also lots of alternatives if this one isn’t for you.

 You can get smaller travel stay wet pallets if you like to paint outside.
 Vital when you work in changing weather conditions and circulating air which can dry out your paint much faster.

 - You can work for longer periods before the paint dries.

 - It reduces the need to work quickly.